 The bully pulpit is a great thing.
 It inspires me when someone like Al Gore gets on his soapbox about young people doing civil disobedience at coal plants to stop global warming.
-Over the past year or so he's done it three times in the pages of the NY Times
+Over the past year or so he’s done it three times in the pages of the NY Times, Rolling Stone and most recently, in person, at the Clinton Global Initiative.

 In making these comments, he’s communicating some things: